 Here are some helpful resources:

 REACHOUT Hotline: Linking those in need of mental health or substance abuse services with providers 24 hours a day.
 Call 800-522-9054.

 Gambling Addiction: The problem and Compulsive Gambling Helpline

 1-800-522-4700 Toll-Free, 24-Hours a Day, Certified Gambling Counselors

-- Understanding Substance Use Disorders in the Military – NCBI: “Substance use and abuse has long been a concern for the nation, both in and out of the workplace (IOM, 1994), with consequences that include lost productivity, disease, and premature death.
+“Substance use and abuse have long been a concern for the nation, both in and out of the workplace (IOM, 1994), with consequences that include lost productivity, disease, and premature death.
 Indeed, it has been estimated that more than one in four deaths in the United States each year can be attributed to the use of alcohol, illicit drugs, or tobacco (Horgan et al., 2001).
 Thus, it is no surprise that substance abuse is a significant issue for the U.S. military.”

 - Offer sympathy and support

 Admitting a substance abuse problem is a difficult task.
 Keeping an open mind will help create a safe environment that may encourage service members to talk more openly and seek help.

 See also Mental Health